ultimate271/notes/gibson/neuromancer02.md

 “Too soon to tell.”

+## Case sees Julie to run intel on his new friends
 “WELL, I GOTTA SEE this guy,” Case said, watching his reflection in her glasses.
 “I got biz to cancel out of.”